Introduction

 You can find aftermarket fuse blocks at most auto parts stores.
 I stay away from the buss (cylinder shaped) fuses and stick to the traditional blade type of fuses.
 The best fuses are the ones that light up when they blow out.
 There is no guessing which fuse is bad.
 Just replace the one that’s lit up.

-Where To Put Fuses:
+Where To Put Fuses

 As a rule of thumb, you always want a fuse as close to the 12-volt power source as possible.
 If the wire shorts out between the power source and fuse, there is a good chance that it will start an electrical fire.
 Keeping the fuse as close to the power source as possible reduces that risk of a fire from a short.

-I know some people will find a way to wire things in to their existing fuse block.
+I know some people will find a way to wire things into their existing fuse block.
 I’ve seen people wrap wire around a fuse and stick it in the fuse block.
-I’ve seen some people tap in to an existing wire that already has 12-volts running through it.
+I’ve seen some people tap into an existing wire that already has 12-volts running through it.

 I think it’s best to wire your accessories to a separate fuse block and not mess with existing circuits in your truck.
 You don’t want to short out something vital to your truck when wiring accessories to it.
 Yes, people have lost 4WD because they shorted out the connection to their electronically shifted transfer cases.
 No, it wasn’t me.

 The power for my fuse block comes from a terminal on the starter solenoid.
 I have a fuse close to the terminal on the solenoid.
+Most people probably go right to the positive on the battery.
+To me, it was just easier to get the power off of this solenoid.
+I’m basically attached to a positive battery cable that’s always hot.

 Above you can see the wire coming off of my starter solenoid.
 It is attached where the batter cable attaches to the solenoid.
 You can see the fuse in the line.
 I have the rubber protective cover pulled off so you can see the fuse.